rikiya-ohashi/ooservo/README.md

 | **8.4V** | **950** | 950 deg/s |

 **Note on Speed Stability:**
-* **Low-Speed Smoothness:** At low speeds under no load, rotation may become irregular or jerky.
-* **Speed Variance:** The actual rotation speed may vary by up to ±5% from the specified value due to unit-to-unit variation.
 * **Load Handling:** If external load slows the motor down during rotation, it will accelerate afterward to make up for the delay, so the target angle is still reached on schedule.

 ---